Andrew Yang Says Joe Biden’s Focus On Resurrecting Barack Obama’s Legacy Is Going ‘Backwards In Time’

 During an appearance on CBS This Morning, Democratic presidential candidate Andrew Yang criticized fellow presidential contender and former Vice President Joe Biden.
-Per Newsweek, Yang claims that Biden’s focus on restoring the legacy of Barack Obama is a step backward for the country would not benefit the American people.
+Per Newsweek, Yang claims that Biden’s focus on restoring the legacy of Barack Obama is a step backward for the country and would not benefit the American people.

 “If you listen to Joe talk about it, his main argument is that his election is going to be a restoration of the Obama-Biden administration, in essence,” Yang said.
 “Which is a move, literally, backwards in time.
 And so to me, saying that we can somehow erase not just Donald Trump’s presidency, but all of the reasons why people voted for Donald Trump, to me is not correct.”

-The 44-year-old continued to suggest that the legacy Trump’s presidency can’t simply be pushed to the side by the 2020 president.
+The 44-year-old continued to suggest that the legacy of Trump’s presidency can’t simply be pushed to the side by the 2020 president.
 Instead, he suggests that the next president must focus on solving the problems that led to Trump’s presidency in the first place, highlighting this as the necessary solution to moving the country forward.

 Yang has been critical about Biden in the past.
 He used one of his early supporter rally’s — partially available on YouTube — to assure his followers that he is not interested in working in the former vice president’s cabinet, which received cheers.